Maternal and Child Health Network

 Harnessing cross-country administrative data to evaluate national policy impacts on maternal, infant and child health and health inequalities Awarded £408k for 4 years.

-Senior Research Fellow, MRC/CSO Public Health Sciences Unit
+Professor of Social Epidemiology, MRC/CSO Public Health Sciences Unit

 Ruth Dundas co-leads a workstream on Health Inequalities and Linked Data Analysis in the Measurement and Analysis of Socioeconomic Inequalities in Health Programme at the MRC/CSO Social and Public Health Science Unit, University of Glasgow.
 Her main research interests are inequalities in health and mortality; and contextual and social influences on health over the lifecourse.
 She has methodological interests in improving the use of routine data to analyse health inequalities, methods for evaluating complex interventions and natural experiments and the development and application of multilevel modelling methods.